vanillashake17/Car-Mechanic-Simulator-2021-Autoscrap/README.md

-# Car Mechanic Simulator 2021
+# Car Mechanic Simulator 2021 - Automate scrapping

 This script automates the scrapping mini-game in CMS 21, utilizing screenshot libraries (pyautogui and mss) and image processing (OpenCV)